 A holistic approach to effective compliance training that focuses on the 'why' of ethical behaviour helps to instil those values in the day-to-day practice and working environment of each employee.
 We created a free Inclusion & Diversity course that any company can add to their LMS or website.

 So, what is compliance training for?

 Don’t let it just be a tick box exercise.
 It’s about weighing up the risk and having honest conversations with your stakeholders and deciding deliberately and consciously what compliance training is for in your organisation.

 Compliance training can articulate and promote your values.
-Compliance training can draw in fresh talent attracted to a company with values aligned to their own.
-Compliance training is an opportunity to embed good ethical practice into the behaviours of each and every member of your organisation.
+This training can draw in fresh talent attracted to a company with values aligned to their own.
+It is an opportunity to embed good ethical practice into the behaviours of each and every member of your organisation.

 So, what are simple next steps?

 - Make your content engaging, succinct and relevant.
 Target specific groups in your organisation with content tailored to their roles to make it clear this makes a difference to them specifically.

 - Use Compliance training to enhance your organisation holistically.
 Where else might core programmes be valuable?
 Think about how ethics training might support client-facing conversations or how a clear adherence to GDPR might be positively viewed by candidates in the work of talent acquisition.

 - Think about doing something different.
 Like a learning campaign starting with short, succinct compliance online primers then followed and reinforced by a micro-learning strategy running throughout the year.

 Just make sure you stay out of the red!